Skip to content

 Communicating Sequential Processes (AKA procs)

-XLS has a more powerful construct for exactly this additional set of capabilities, called procs, short for "communicating process", in the tradition of Communicating Sequential Processes, similar to those seen in Go, Erlang, and various other "actor model" programming environments.
+XLS has a more powerful construct for exactly this additional set of capabilities, called procs, short for "communicating process".
+They are in the tradition of Communicating Sequential Processes, similar to those seen in Go, Erlang, and various other "actor model" programming environments.

 This is a simple proc: